tdecaluwe/node-edifact/README.md

 Currently supported functionality:

 * An ES6 streaming parser reading UN/EDIFACT messages.
-* Provide your own hooks do get the parser to do something useful.
+* Provide your own event listeners to get the parser to do something useful.
 * Construct structured javascript objects from UN/EDIFACT messages.
 * Support for the UNA header and custom separators.
 * Validating data elements and components accepted by a given segment.